Summary

 Admissions process

 Applications open 12 months ahead of each new academic year.
-For example, applications to join the College in August 2016 opened on Tuesday, 1 September 2015.
+For example, applications to join the College in August 2026 opened on 1 September 2025.

 All applications need to be submitted via our online system, which captures a full profile to use in assessing the application against the entrance and allocation criteria explained below.

 Applicants need to demonstrate the qualities and skills that will enable them to thrive in the UWCSEA learning programme.
-Specifically this includes a positive approach to learning and an academic profile that indicates an applicant can progress in with confidence our learning programme.
-We also look at an applicant’s English language proficiency and any individual learning needs they may have, to ensure we can provide any support needed.
+Specifically, this includes a positive approach to learning and an academic profile that indicates an applicant can progress in with confidence our learning programme.
+They also look at an applicant’s English language proficiency and any individual learning needs they may have, to ensure we can provide any support needed.

 Places are allocated according to a range of factors which includes personality, interests, proactive involvement in school and community life as well as gender, age and the extent to which the applicant’s experience and background adds to the diversity of the College.